-- Pelvis stays straight in a neutral position
+- The pelvis stays straight in a neutral position.

 When the abdominal and back muscles maintain/support a straight spine, this alleviates stress on the low back.
-Lower back issues have shown a positive response to a belly dance exercise therapy program.
+Lower back issues have positively responded to a belly dance exercise therapy program.
 A study looked at the effects of belly dancing on pain and function in women with chronic lower back pain.
-The study found that belly dancing made movements of the trunk and pelvis that are known to influence low back pain much easier.
+The study found that belly dancing made the trunk and pelvis movements that influence low back pain much easier.

-A belly dance program in conjunction with a chiropractic or physical therapy treatment plan can help alleviate pain and improve function.
-A 45-minute belly dance routine/session promotes aerobic benefits, improves flexibility and core strength.
+A belly dance program with a chiropractic or physical therapy treatment plan can help alleviate pain and improve function.
+A 45-minute belly dance routine/session promotes aerobic benefits and improves flexibility and core strength.